 Brief History of Kamon

-The patterns used by court nobles from around the Nara period (710-194) gradually came to represent each family.
+The patterns used by court nobles around the Nara period (710-194) gradually came to represent each family.
 In the warrior class, family crests developed rapidly in the early Kamakura period (1185-1333) to distinguish friend and foe on the battlefield, and to show war merits.

 May wars and conflicts encouraged Kamon to develop and increase its numbers.
-When samurai didn’t have to battle any more in the Tokugawa period (1603-1867), Kamon began to sophisticate .
-People started to put Kamon on clothes and it changed the Kamon design to be symmetric and circled.
+When samurai didn’t have to battle anymore in the Tokugawa period (1603-1867), Kamon began to sophisticate.
+People started to put Kamon on clothes, and it changed the Kamon design to be symmetric and circled.

 Can foreigners have Kamon?